Many or all companies we feature compensate us. Compensation and editorial

 Here are the steps you can take.

-2. Understand the process: Know that the IRS considers income, expenses, assets, and repayment ability when evaluating OICs.
+2. Understand the process: The IRS evaluates OICs based on income, expenses, assets, and repayment ability.

-3. Choose payment type: Decide on a lump sum or monthly installments for the settlement.
+3. Choose payment type: Decide between a lump sum or monthly installments.

-4. Pay the application fee: Be prepared to pay a $205 nonrefundable application fee.
+4. Pay the application fee: Prepare to pay a $205 nonrefundable application fee.

 File for bankruptcy